Policies and Disclosures

 Services of Related Parties – Beutel Goodman is party to a client servicing and marketing agreement with one or more subsidiaries of AMG under which the AMG subsidiaries may market certain of Beutel Goodman’s investment strategies to wholesale clients and provide client services to Beutel Goodman’s clients in various foreign jurisdictions.
 Beutel Goodman pays the AMG subsidiaries a fee for these services.

 Referral Arrangements – Beutel Goodman has in place referral arrangements whereby the referrer refers clients to Beutel Goodman for a fee.
-Details of the referral arrangement, including the fee paid by Beutel Goodman to the referrer, are disclosed to the clients being referred.
+Details of the referral arrangement, including the fee paid by Beutel Goodman to the referrer and the nature of any existing or reasonably foreseeable conflicts of interests that may arise from such referral are disclosed to the clients being referred.

 Conflicts of Interest Relating to Beutel Goodman Personnel/Personal Trading – Beutel Goodman’s personnel may find themselves in situations where their personal interests are in conflict with those of a client.